aman-raza/Friends_Hack/README.md

 A community repository to allow enthusiasts and beginners add their projects for [@DigitalOcean's HacktoberFest](https://hacktoberfest.digitalocean.com)
 ## About this Repository:

 This repository allows any Algos to be added!
 When adding your own Code, place it in a folder within most suitable category.
 If there are no folder of that category yet, make a new folder and add it there!
-Making your PR will get your 1 step closer to your free T-Shirt!
+Making your PR will get you 1 step towards your way to opensource contribution!

 ## What is Hacktoberfest?